 Cross Section B-B' (Figure 9) extends from near the southeast corner of the Main Silt Pond on the Eliot Quarry toward the south-southeast along the northeast side of Lake B and eventually crosses Lake B near the east end of the pit, approximately 1,500 feet west of Isabel Avenue.
-The bottom of borehole BH2013-1 encounters the unconformity between the Quaternary Alluvium and the Lower Livermore Formation discussed above and shown on Figure 8.
+The bottom of borehole BH2013-1 encounters the unconformity between the Quaternary alluvium and the Lower Livermore Formation discussed above and shown on Figure 8.
 The Lower Livermore Formation was not encountered in BH2013-8 on the south side of Lake B, which was drilled to a depth that is 35 feet deeper than BH2013-1.
 The Lower Livermore Formation was also not encountered in boreholes BH2013-2, 2017-B, and BH2013-3 to the north-northwest of BH2013-1.
 Thus, BH2013-1 is interpreted to have encountered a ridge or "nose" on the surface of the unconformity that projects under Isabel Avenue in the vicinity of that borehole.
 Field reconnaissance conducted by staff and consultants for CEMEX in May 2014 confirmed that the Lower Livermore Formation is not present in the east wall of Lake B (personal communication, Joseph Renner, Kane GeoTech, May 8, 2014).
+The field reconnaissance was conducted by California licensed Professional Geologists, who walked up the east wall of Lake B observing the geologic units present.
+Additional observations were made by EMKO Environmental, Inc. in 2015, and 2016 that were consistent with the 2014 field reconnaissance.
+Additional observations of the east slope of Lake B were conducted in July 2018 by a California licensed Geotechnical Engineer to assess whether sheared or high-plasticity clay layers associated with the Lower Livermore Formation are present at the east end of Lake B. Clay layers associated with the Lower Livermore Formation were not observed at that time (personal communication, Shane Rodacker, Geocon Consultants, Inc., February 6, 2020).

 The four boreholes drilled in 2013 and 2017 that are shown on Figure 9 consist predominantly of sand and gravel.
 Clay or silt layers were not identified in BH2013-8.
-Clay or silt layers were also not identified in BH2013-2 below an elevation of 360 ft msl.
+Page 11 Clay or silt layers were also not identified in BH2013-2 below an elevation of 360 ft msl.
 In boreholes BH2013-1 and BH2013-3, relatively thin fine-grained layers were logged at approximately 165 ft msl and 175 ft msl, respectively, but these layers were not encountered in the nearest adjacent boreholes.
 Borehole 2017-B is located within 750 feet to 800 feet of both BH2013-2 and BH-2013-3.
 However, there is no correlation at all between the clay layers encountered in each of these three boreholes, further illustrating the discontinuous nature of clay deposits within the braided stream deposits in the alluvial fan present at the Eliot Quarry.